frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 # Reply to the proposal of the `shadowrootadoptedstylesheets` attribute in the `<template>` tag

-The current standard proposal is very promising and even enough I have some remarks to make, I love the direction this is going.
+The current standard proposal is very promising and even though I have some remarks, I love the direction this is going.
 In this reply I will not go into CSS modules, importmaps or how to register a stylesheet using a specifier.
 I will go into how stylesheets are adopted.